kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_meta-intelligence-framework/epistemic-honesty-eval/README.md

 We shift the evaluation focus from accuracy-centric metrics to calibration-based frameworks that assess the **appropriate expression of uncertainty**.

 **Core Thesis**:
-AI reliability depends not on "what it knows" but on **whether it recognizes and honestly expresses what it does not know**.
+AI reliability depends not on *what it knows* but on **whether it recognizes and honestly expresses what it does not know**.

-**Transparency and Reverse-Engineering Resistance**:
+### Transparency and Reverse-Engineering Resistance
 This framework is a vendor-neutral evaluation based on statistical aggregation of input-output behaviors.
 We do not disclose or infer internal designs, prompts, or detailed configurations of specific models.
 Reproducibility is ensured through code, data, and evaluation procedures, while sensitive prompts and fine-grained settings that enable complete reproduction remain unpublished.